tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   Welcome to a land that never was, yet always is.
 The ancient Far East is a land of mystery and adventure, a land of excruciating passion and exquisite despair.
 A land where the dreams and ambitions of mighty heroes collide violently.

   Join the Jiānghú brotherhood.
 Enter the Wǔlín itself.
 Become a great hero or an insidious villain.
-Master an arsenal of powerful techniques and highly coveted styles of Gōngfu.
+Master an arsenal of powerful techniques and highly coveted styles of Gōngfū.
 Pierce the veil of forbidden mysteries and learn secret arts.
 Prove that legendary reputation, which precedes you, is justified.

   Experience the ancient world of martial arts, as you never have before.
 Seize your trusted weapon and join your martial brothers.
 It's time to become a **LEGEND**!